jtheorell/Citations/README.md

 # Citations
-Here, citations and other material for posters are added References for poster called "Where are the LGI1 and CASPR2 encephalitis patients in Stockholm, Sweden?" presented on the Encephalitis Conference, Londond 2022:
+Here, citations and other material for posters are added.

+References for poster called "Where are the LGI1 and CASPR2 encephalitis patients in Stockholm, Sweden?" presented on the Encephalitis Conference, Londond 2022: